abodenha/c64_keyboard/README.md

 4. Hit Project > Build DLL and Setup Package
 5. Run the resulting setup.exe (click through the scary popups)

 You should now have a new keyboard layout in your taskbar.
-If you select it, the keys should behave much more in line with the silkscreens.
+If you select it, the keys should behave much more in line with what's on the keycaps.

 ## Using the keyboard
 Keyboard layouts have evolved a LOT since the Commodore 64.
 There are a lot of keys that are essential for using a modern computer that are missing on the C64 keyboard.
 For some of those, I just repurposed keys as follows: